 What’s the difference between QQQ and TQQQ?
-Although these exchange-traded funds (ETFs) have similar ticker symbols and track the same index, there are significant differences you should know before you invest.
+Although these exchange-traded funds (ETFs) have similar ticker symbols and track the same index, there are some differences you should know before you invest.

 What Is QQQ?

-Because of its heavy weighting in technology stocks, QQQ is considered to be an aggressive growth stock fund, which means investors can expect higher short-term volatility compared to a broader stock index, such as the S&P 500.
-However, based upon its performance history, investors may be rewarded with above-average returns in exchange for taking on the additional risk.
+Because of its heavy weighting in tech stocks, QQQ is considered to be an aggressive-growth stock fund.
+That means investors can expect higher short-term volatility, compared to a broader stock index, such as the S&P 500.
+Based upon its performance history, if you choose to invest, you may be rewarded with above-average returns in exchange for taking on the additional risk.

 Pros and Cons of QQQ